 The Cundill History Prize Triage Committee and the Cundill History Prize Jury are the two primary bodies responsible for evaluating the hundreds of submissions that the prize receives every year.

-The triage committee is confirmed annually and comprises three permanent members:
+The triage committee is confirmed annually.

 These triage committee members may be joined by an invited guest member from the academic, publishing, or journalism community.